Staff and Board

 Andrew works in the gift shop as guest services and also manages the museum grounds.
 When not working, Andrew likes soccer and skateboarding.

-Mike is in charge of the Museum’s steam & diesel locomotives.
+Mike is in charge of the Museum’s steam & diesel locomotives, as well as managing funding initiatives and nominations to the State and National Historic Registers for equipment.
 He started volunteering at the Colorado Railroad Museum at age 8, and was mentored by a Master Mechanic of the Pennsylvania Railroad.
 He has also worked at many tourist railroads in Colorado.
 Most days, you’ll find Mike elbow-deep in grease and oil out in the Roundhouse, or working in his office in the Library.
 When Mike is not at the museum he is working at his own shop in Denver, restoring steam locomotive appliances.
-Stop by and introduce yourself!

 Donald Tallman, Executive Director – Donald@crrm.org